ZachMcM/risk-league/README.md

 ```

 ## Codegen Tables for SqlAlchemy
+If `engine/shared/tables.py` does not exist run this command
 ```
 cd engine
-sqlacodegen --generator tables $DATABASE_URL > shared/tables.py
+sqlacodegen --generator tables "<DATABASE_URL>" > shared/tables.py
 ```

-## Running The API Server
+## Running The Backend Server

 ### Generating Types
-If `api/src/db/schema.d.ts` does not exist run this command
+If `server/src/db/schema.d.ts` does not exist run this command
 ```
 cd server
 npm run codegen